Enhanced and Generalized One-Step Neville Algorithm: Fractional Powers and Access to the Convergence Rate: Numerical Examples

 where $\Phi$ is the Lerch phi transcendent, with $\Phi(z,s,a) = \sum_{n=0}^\infty z^n/(n+a)^s$.
 According to Chap.~4 of Ref.~\cite{JeAd2022book}, the limit $s_\infty$ of the input series is related to the Bethe logarithm~\cite{Be1947} $\ln k_0(1S)$ of the hydrogen ground-state by the following relation,

-The sum $b_\infty$ and hence, the Bethe logarithm $\ln k_0(1S)$ of the ground state of hydrogen, is calculated in the same manner as the example treated in Sec.~\ref{sec3A}.
-The enhance Neville algorithm obtains the 50-figure result
+The sum $b_\infty$ and hence, the Bethe logarithm $\ln k_0(1S)$ of the ground state of hydrogen, is calculated in the same manner as the example treated in Sec.~\ref{sec4A}.
+The enhanced Neville algorithm obtains the 50-figure result

 in the 58th order of transformation.
 It is somewhat surprising that the coefficients $c_j$ with $j=1,2,3,4$ are rational numbers,